MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ## WebSlate features

-- **Specify a default URL:** Choose your location, drag-and-drop the prefab, then add a URL.
-Repeat for multiple WebSlates in your scene.
+- **Specify a default URL:** Choose your location, then drag-and-drop the prefab, and then add a URL.
+Repeat if you want multiple WebSlates in your scene.

-- **Input & audio built-in:** End user web navifation, interaction with apps, and viewing videos become available in Mesh.
+- **Input & audio built-in:** End user Web navigation, interaction with apps, and viewing videos become available in Mesh.

 - **Secure navigation:** Lock redirect URLs to prevent malicious redirects and unintended hyperlink navigations.

-- **Visual customization:** Modify quality to optimize for user's devices.
-Attact users from a distance with easy-to-view content.
+- **Visual customization:** Modify quality to optimize for users' devices.
+Attract users from a distance with easy-to-view content.

-- **Scriptable:** With visual and cloud scripting, enable togglign between pages with a button.
+- **Scriptable:** With [visual scripting and cloud scripting](../script-your-scene-logic/mesh-scripting-overview.md), you can enable toggling between pages with a button.

-- **Content Performance Analyzer tool integration:** Measure the average time it takes for URP to render WebSlates in a frame and find content loading issues.
+- **[Content Performance Analyzer tool](../debug-and-optimize-performance/cpa.md) integration:** Measure the average time it takes for URP to render WebSlates in a frame and find content loading issues.

-- **Testing in Play Mode:** Interact with your content as a user would, directly from the Unity editor.
+- **Testing with the Mesh Emulator:** Interact with your content as a user would, directly from the Unity editor.

 - **Manually authenticate in-experience:** Access secure content from within the experience by logging into your account and viewing content at runtime.

 ## How WebSlate works

+If you have a Unity project set up to [create Mesh Environments](../build-your-basic-environment/create-a-new-project-or-update.md), adding a WebSlate to your Environment is a straightforward process.

-WebSlate loads an interactive page via a provided URL.
-The URL given to it in the environment will be the same one loaded in Mesh.
-In the Mesh Toolkit, the WebSlate prefab contains a URL parameter that developers can specify to control the content displayed in their Mesh environment.
+In Mesh, WebSlate loads an interactive page through a provided URL.
+The URL given to it in the Environment will be the same one loaded in Mesh.
+In the Mesh Toolkit, the WebSlate prefab contains a URL parameter that developers can specify to control the content displayed in their Mesh Environment.

-- When loaded on the Mesh App for PC and Quest, Web pages loaded by the WebSlate are interactable through mouse, keyboard, and Quest XR controller input.
+- When loaded on the Mesh App for PC and Quest, Web pages loaded by a WebSlate are interactable through mouse, keyboard, and Quest XR controller input.

-- The size and shape of the WebSlate will match that of the quad GameObject on which it is placed, typically this is the quad baked inside of the WebSlate prefab.
+- The size and shape of the WebSlate will match that of the quad GameObject it's place on.
+Typically, this is the quad baked inside of the WebSlate prefab.

 - Multiple WebSlates can be added to a scene.
-The number of users in your Mesh environment does not affect WebSlate performance, as WebSlate resources are initialized locally on the user's machine.
+The number of users in your Mesh Environment doesn't affect WebSlate performance; WebSlate resources are initialized locally on the user's machine.

 - WebSlates can be configured with visual or cloud scripting to add interactive behaviors and synchronization across users.

-- WebSlate can display Web pages and supports interaction but does not function as a browser and does not support bookmark, history or travel back-forth.
+- WebSlate can display Web pages and it supports interaction but doesn't function as a browser and doesn't support bookmark, history or travel back-forth.

-- You can preview your WebSlate before uploading your scene to Mesh by hitting play in the Unity editor on your environment project.
+- You can preview your WebSlate in your Unity project before uploading your scene to Mesh by pressing Play.

 ## Requirements/Dependencies

 WebSlate depends on the *Unity.InputSystem* and *Unity.XR.Interaction.Toolkit* Unity packages, located in the Mesh Toolkit.

-## Add a WebSlate to your Mesh environment

-Adding a WebSlate to your Environment should be a relatively straightforward process so long as you have a Unity project set up to create Mesh environments.

 ### Add a WebSlate prefab to your Unity project

 There are two flavors of WebSlate prefabs available in the Mesh Toolkit that you can add to your scene.
-If you would like a WebSlate contained in a stylized frame with extra functionalities, you can use the WebSlateFramed prefab.
-Otherwise, if you would prefer a clean WebSlate with no extra components, you can use the WebSlate prefab.
+If you would like a WebSlate contained in a stylized frame with extra features, you can use the WebSlateFramed prefab.
+Otherwise, if you prefer a clean WebSlate with no extra components, you can use the WebSlate prefab.

 ![Image showcasing two webslate prefabs](../../media/webview-developer-guide/image025.png)

-#### Using Mesh Toolkit Context Menu (Recommended)
+#### Using the Mesh Toolkit Context Menu (Recommended)

 To include either of the prefabs to your scene, right-click the scene hierarchy, navigate to "Mesh Toolkit," and then click "WebSlate"/"WebSlateFrame".
 You can also click the "+" button at the top left of the hierarchy window to see the same menu.
 Once you've added a WebSlate, add a URL to display content in Mesh.